mesmacosta/java-certification/kathy-sierra-study-notes/chapter-6/Chapter-6.md

 * A serializable class extending a non-serializable class will retain it's state, but the parent's constructor will run!
 * Another way to say this is: on deserialization, the first class non-serializable on the hierarchy will have it's constructor run.
 Therefore, calling all parents constructor.
 * Serialization applies only to objects, nothing `static` will be touched.
+* Calendar is and abstract class!
+Instanciate it using `Calendar.getInstance()`.
+* DateFormat is abstract as well.
+* `parse()` from DateFormat may throw an ParseException.
+* Months in Calendar API are zero-indexed.
+* In regexps, `\w` also matches digits and undescore, in addition to letters.

 Exercises
 ---------